yiisoft/yii2/docs/guide/extensions.md

 ```

 In the above `samdark/yii2-iconized-menu-widget` is the package name that will be registered
 at [Packagist](https://packagist.org).
-It is common for it to match your github repository. `"type": "yii2-extension"`
+It is common for it to match your github repository.
-is mandatory in order for extension to be properly installed.

 We're using `psr-4` autoloader and mapping `samdark\widgets` namespace to the root directory where our classes reside.